JosephM101/Force-Windows-11-Install/README.md

 Creates a hybrid ISO image that houses the Windows 11 install files in a Windows 10 installer image to bypass the TPM and Secure Boot install-time requirements.
 This workaround will allow a user to install Windows 11 on these devices by using the Windows 10 installer, which does not have the same restrictions.
 Requires a Windows 10 ISO.

 ## Usage
 #### If you're looking to create an image that contains an .ESD instead of a .WIM, use the instructions in [ESD Conversion](#esd-conversion) as well.
-Note that the source installer (the Windows 10 image) has to already have an ESD file, otherwise the installer won't recognize it.
+Note that the source installer (the Windows 10 image) has to already have an ESD file, otherwise the installer won't have been configured for ESD installations, and therefore will not recognize the file.
 All the tools needed to run the script properly (`7z` and `oscdimg`) are included in this repo.
 Just clone it, extract it, and follow the instructions below.
 NOTE: You will need to allow executing scripts in PowerShell by running `Set-ExecutionPolicy Unrestricted` in an elevated PowerShell window.
 It is recommended that you have at least 10-15 GB of disk space free for temporary files.